Excel User Defined Function (Table of Contents)

 Step 2: We need to add an argument for the function.
 Use num as an argument to the function within parentheses.
 As soon as you provide an argument within the function, you will be able to see the End Function statement, which means the arguments we have provided are accepted,

-Step 3: Within the function, we can now add the piece of code/lines to get the square of numbers.
+Step 3: We can add the code/lines to get the square of numbers within the function.
 As num is the argument to the SquareNum function, we have two options to get the desired output.
 One way is to multiply num by itself (num * num ex.
-2 * 2), or another way is to use the power operator “^” over num function (num^2 ex.
+2 * 2), or another way is to use the power operator “^” over the num function (num^2 ex.
 3^2).
 I will go with the other way as it makes the code more versatile.

-Step 4: Save the code by click on the Save button under VBE so that we can use the function named SquareNum under the Excel sheet.
+Step 4: Save the code by clicking on the Save button under VBE so that we can use the function named SquareNum under the Excel sheet.

 Step 5: In cell B2, start typing the Square, and you can see the function we just have defined for squaring a number.
 Double click on it to select the function.